Steve Tilston

-Early life
+Background

 Steve Tilston was born in Liverpool and brought up in Leicestershire.
 A graphic designer before taking up music in 1971, Tilston lived in Bristol where he recorded his first album, An Acoustic Confusion.
 In the early 1980s, he ran a folk club with Bert Jansch in New Kings Road, London.
 Tilston recorded a rock album in 1982 called In for a Penny – In for a Pound, but soon reverted to quieter music.
 In 1985, Tilston played guitar and mandolin with the on-stage band for "Sergeant Early's Dream" while on tour with Ballet Rambert, and again when the ballet toured England in 2000–2001.
 Tilston formed his own record label, Run River, in 1987, and in 1988 he was a member of John Renbourn's group Ship of Fools, which released one eponymous album on Tilston's label.
 In 1990, he was a session musician on Peter Bellamy's album Soldiers Three.
 By the 1990s, Tilston was frequently performing with Maggie Boyle, whom he had married in 1984.
 Tilston garnered positive reviews in the United States for his 1992 album, Of Moor and Mesa, which contained two of his compositions, "The Slip Jigs and Reels" and "The Naked Highwayman", that were later recorded by Fairport Convention.
 Tilston formed Hubris Records in 1995.

 By 1999, Tilston and Maggie Boyle had separated.